aynalemL/LendingClubDataPipeline/README.md

 3. Explore option to updating and insert the new data instead of just appending to existing data
 4. Create a normalized table (if applicable ).
 5. Do further functional and performance testing and optimize the application to be more reusable and maintainable and performant.
-5. performance benchmarking to identify opportunities to increase scalability as well as optimize performance
+5. Performance benchmarking to identify opportunities to increase scalability as well as optimize performance
+6. Failure re-try and exception handling